Bryan Anderson (baseball): Oakland Athletics

 The Reds traded Anderson to the Oakland Athletics on August 24, 2014.
-After the trade he was assigned to Oakland and remained with the big league team for the rest of the season.
-He played the majority of the 2015 season with the Triple-A Nashville Sounds, but was called up to Oakland during the summer.
+On September 1, Anderson was recalled to Oakland, where he spent the remainder of the campaign.

+Anderson played the majority of the 2015 season with the Triple-A Nashville Sounds, but was called up to Oakland during the summer.
 He was outrighted back to Nashville after the season, and later elected free agency.

 On February 17, 2016, Anderson re–signed with the Athletics on a minor league contract.
 He played in 41 games split between Nashville and the Double–A Midland RockHounds, hitting a cumulative .210/.270/.362 with three home runs and 17 RBI.
 Anderson elected free agency following the season on November 7.

 Personal

 Bryan married his wife, Rachel, in 2014 and they have one daughter.
 Rachel is a former pediatric nurse from Cleveland, Ohio.